-So if you do a lot of processing, basically just loading footage and converting it into differently compressed footage, go with High-Core-Count CPUs such as an AMD Threadripper 2950X, which have excellent value in this area.
+So if you do a lot of processing, meaning you often load footage and convert it into differently compressed footage, go with High-Core-Count CPUs such as an AMD Threadripper 3970X or AMD Ryzen 9 5950X, which have excellent value in this area.

-If you are a Graphic Designer and spend most of your Computer hours in Photoshop, Illustrator or other Pixel or Vector Based Software, you won’t need a CPU with lots of Cores but rather one with a high single-Core Clock.
+If you are a Graphic Designer and spend most of your hours working in Photoshop, Illustrator, InDesign, or other Pixel and Vector-Based Software, you won’t need a CPU with lots of Cores but rather a CPU with a high clock-speed.

-This will accelerate your Canvases and work experience, make your Software snappy and responsive and keep you motivated.
+This will accelerate your canvas, user-interface, and work experience, make your Software snappy and responsive and keep your work experience lag-free.

-Some good CPUs that come to mind here are the Intel i7 8700K and i9 9900K.
-As these are already quite high-end for Graphic Designers you can also save some money and go with the excellent AMD Ryzen 2700X or a Budget choice, the AMD Ryzen 2600.
+As these are already quite high-end for Graphic Designers you can also save some money and go with the excellent AMD Ryzen 5 3600 as a budget choice.

 Get an in-depth look at what the best Graphic Design PC would look like in this Article on Building a great Graphic Design Computer.

-When I say 3D Rendering, I mean the process of calculating the final Frame or Image of a Scene you are working on and not the active work within a 3D Software (such as Modeling, Animation).
-Rendering is usually done by the Computer itself without needing any kind of input from you.
+When I say 3D Rendering, I mean the rendering out the final frame or Image of a Scene you are working on and not the active work within a 3D Software (such as Modeling, Animation).
+Rendering is a task that the PC works on by itself without the need for input from you.